 AluminiumThere are four aluminium smelters in Australia, the links below are directed to our member companies sales contact information.

-The Aluminum Association publication Aluminum Standards and Data 2009 Metric SI is the go-to resource for key information on aluminium properties.
+The Aluminum Association publication Aluminum Standards and Data 2017 Metric SI is the go-to resource for key information on aluminium properties.
 This publication is available from the Aluminum Association bookstore.
-The AAC is working on an update to its 1994 publication Aluminium Standards Data and Design – Wrought Products, which will be tailored to the Australian market as much as possible and should be available late 2010.

 Yes, recycling aluminium only requires 5% of the energy required to produce aluminium from bauxite ore.

-There are five primary aluminium smelters in Australia, namely Bell Bay (Tasmania), Boyne Island (QLD), Point Henry (VIC), Portland (VIC) and Tomago (NSW).
-Hydro's Kurri Kurri smelter (NSW) closed in 2012.
+There are four primary aluminium smelters in Australia, namely Bell Bay (Tasmania), Boyne Island (QLD), Portland (VIC) and Tomago (NSW).
+Hydro's Kurri Kurri smelter (NSW) closed in 2012 and Alcoa's Point Henry smelter (VIC) closed in 2014.
 More information on Australian Aluminium

 It is estimated that around 75% of the aluminium produced since 1886 is still in use today.
 This is due to the fact that aluminium is 100% recyclable – and can be infinitely recycled without any loss of its unique properties.